cogent3/cogent3/doc/examples/codon_models.rst

 .. note:: Our implementation is not as parametrically succinct as that of Zhang et al, we have 1 additional bin probability.

 After Zhang et al, we first define a null model that has 2 rate classes '0' and '1'.
-We also get all the MLEs out using ``getStatistics``, just printing out the bin parameters table in the current case.
+We also get all the MLEs out using ``get_statistics``, just printing out the bin parameters table in the current case.

 .. doctest::